taosourcerer/source/README.md

 The language used in the document is aimed to be simple and short.
 The exposition of ideas is aimed to be as direct as possible.

+You are free to send any feedback to taosourcerer@protonmail.com

 ## Vision

 ### First principles thinking